yu-xue-ying/yu-xue-ying.github.io/_opportunity/suny_albany_2025.md

 ---
-title: "PhD and Postdoctoral Positions, Remote Sensing, Atmospheric Chemistry, SUNY Albany"
+title: "[2026 Fall/Spring] PhD and Postdoctoral Positions, Remote Sensing, Atmospheric Chemistry, SUNY Albany"
 collection: opportunity
 date: 09 Aug 2025
 ---

-_**Fall or Spring 2026**_

 We are looking for 1-2 PhD students or postdoc to join [Xueying Yu's group](https://yu-xue-ying.github.io/) at [the State University of New York at Albany (SUNY Albany)](https://www.albany.edu), with a start date in Fall 2026 or Spring 2026.
 Full tuition and stipend support will be provided.